mendix/docs/content/en/docs/refguide/version-control/svn-git-differences.md

 In Git, committing is done locally at first.
 Then commits are sent to other repositories and they should be uniquely identifiable.
 Therefore, commits in Git are represented with a SHA-1/SHA-256 hash (e.g. f0e165, bb2327, 76d34e, c31247), as they can be generated in a distributed setting and still be the same on different clients with identical changes.

+## 5 Proxy support
+It is currently not possible to use Git from behind an authenticated proxy.
+See: (limitations](/howto/collaboration-requirements-management/troubleshoot-git-issues/#2-known-issues).
+If you depend on this functionality, it is sensible to postpone migration until support is realised.

-## 5 Interacting with Version Control outside Studio Pro
+## 6 Interacting with Version Control outside Studio Pro

 It is possible to [set up a third-party tool to connect to the Team Server](/refguide/version-control-faq/#third-party-tools) for both SVN and Git.
 However, migrating to Git requires a different tool: instead of TortoiseSVN you can use tools like TortoiseGit or GitHub Desktop.

-## 6 Read More
+## 7 Read More

 * [Migrate to Git](/developerportal/collaborate/migrate-to-git/)